pamsfwang/Psych45/WWW/syllabus/index.rst

 Apr 30    Episodic memory: Retrieval I                                                   Optional: Memory at the Movies II

-  	  - How do we remember?                                                          - *Eternal Sunshine* @ 7PM, Hewlett 201
+          - How do we remember?                                                          - *Eternal Sunshine* @ 7PM, Jordan Hall 419
 	        - *Lecturer: Stephanie Gagnon*

 May 5     Episodic memory: Retrieval II